Programming a New Training Block for Group Programmes

 If you’re interested in reading more on this, be sure to check out our article on spotting faults in group PT.

-If you’re interested in becoming a personal trainer, then be sure to check out our level 3 personal trainer course, as well as all of our personal trainer courses.
+If you’re interested in becoming a personal trainer, then be sure to check out our level 3 personal trainer course, as well as all of our personal training courses.

 If you’re looking for a career in personal training but not sure where you’re up to or where to start, take a look at our article on personal trainer levels explained